kaist-plrg/jsaver/INSTALL.md

   - `-analyze:js-k-cfa={number}` is given, set k for JavaScript callsite sensitivity.
   - `-analyze:ir-k-cfa={number}` is given, set k for IRES callsite sensitivity.
   - `-analyze:timeout={number}` is given, set timeout of analyzer (second), 0 for unlimited.
+- `collect` collects the final concrete/abstract state of a JavaScript program (used only for evaluation).
+  - `-collect:concrete` is given, collect concrete state.
+  - `-collect:js-k-cfa={number}` is given, set k for JavaScript callsite sensitivity.

 and global options:
 - `-silent` is given, do not show final results.